 - There are about 50 to 100 strands of hair that fall out on each head every single day and new hairs keep on growing to replace the strands that have fallen.

 - A girl’s hair grows slower compared to a boy’s hair.

 - Regular haircuts and trims keep the hair healthy and it protects it from damage and split ends.

 Styling your hair can actually damage it and without proper care, it can make it even worse.
 Training and teaching your kids how to properly care and manage their hair at a young age can be a habit which they will carry until they get older.
-While as for adults, visiting a trusted keratin treatment salon Bethesda can help restore and maintain their locks like a child’s hair.
+While as for adults, visiting a trusted keratin treatment salon Potomac can help restore and maintain their locks like a child’s hair.